 You’ve arrived at Parque Aventura la Chorrera.

-Hiking to Cascada La Chorrera: A Colombian Adventure
+Hiking to Cascada La Chorrera

 The hike to La Chorrera is a journey that takes you through the heart of Colombia’s stunning landscapes, from verdant farmland to an Andean cloud forest teeming with life.
 It’s a two-part adventure, starting with a leisurely walk and ending with a more challenging trek.